Cancel

 Find out what your peers are saying about Cisco ACI vs. VMware NSX and other solutions.
 Updated: March 2024.

 Cisco ACI is ranked 1st in Network Virtualization with 96 reviews while VMware NSX is ranked 2nd in Network Virtualization with 93 reviews.
 Cisco ACI is rated 8.0, while VMware NSX is rated 8.0.
 The top reviewer of Cisco ACI writes "Stable, easy to extend, scalable, and has a host-based routing feature".
-On the other hand, the top reviewer of VMware NSX writes "Works well and allows us to do micro-segmentation and create policy rules".
-Cisco ACI is most compared with Cisco Secure Workload, Nuage Networks, Akamai Guardicore Segmentation, Juniper Contrail Networking and Cumulus Networks, whereas VMware NSX is most compared with Nutanix Flow Network Security, Illumio, Akamai Guardicore Segmentation, Cisco Secure Workload and Cisco DNA Center.
+On the other hand, the top reviewer of VMware NSX writes "Allows for seamless micro-segmentation and the support is exceptional".
+Cisco ACI is most compared with Cisco Secure Workload, Akamai Guardicore Segmentation, Nuage Networks, Juniper Contrail Networking and HPE SDN, whereas VMware NSX is most compared with Nutanix Flow Network Security, Illumio, Akamai Guardicore Segmentation, Cisco Secure Workload and Cisco DNA Center.
 See our Cisco ACI vs. VMware NSX report.

 See our list of best Network Virtualization vendors and best Cloud and Data Center Security vendors.